"Make the Right Call" Aims To Educate Community

 Camp Heat 2019 Accepting Applications

-Do you know any young women with a big heart and a desire to serve?
+Do you know any teens with a big heart and a desire to serve?
 Would they be interested in helping people through a career in public safety?
-This five-day overnight camp gives teenage girls, ages 15-18, a chance to experience firsthand what it takes to be an Arlington County Firefighter/Emergency Medical Technician (EMT).
+This five-day overnight camp gives teens*, ages 15-18, a chance to experience firsthand what it takes to be an Arlington County Firefighter/Emergency Medical Technician (EMT).
 The participants learn about fire behavior, fire service history, physical fitness, nutrition, CPR and fire extinguishers but more importantly, they learn about pushing past limits, encouraging each other and working as a team.
 The goal of the camp is to increase the participants’ confidence and empower them to consider entering physically challenging careers, such as the fire service, later in life.